Causely/chaos-scenario/defects/container/cpu_starve/README.md

 # CPU Starvation
-In K8s, The CPU request is implemented using cpu control group's cpu.shares.
+In K8s, the CPU request is implemented using cpu control group's cpu.shares.
 See https://mechpen.github.io/posts/2020-04-27-cfs-group/index.html and https://mechpen.github.io/posts/2020-07-25-k8s-cpu/index.html for more details.

-Container gets starved during CFS scheduling due to lack of cpu shares (lack of cpu requests in K8s).
+In this scenario, the container gets starved during CFS scheduling due to lack of cpu shares (lack of cpu requests in K8s).

-For this scenario, we will be using the similar set up we did in cpu_throttling experiment, but manipulating the cpu request of the productpage container.

 ## Load generator
 We first leverage Locust to generate load against /productpage against bookinfo app.
 You can find locust installation instruction in the root README.md.